The measles, mumps, rubella (MMR) vaccine is a safe and effective way to protect you and your family from measles.

 Measles is a highly infectious respiratory disease that can result in severe, sometimes permanent, complications including pneumonia, seizures (jerking and staring), brain damage, and death.
-It it highly contagious and spreads easily by contact with an infected person through coughing and sneezing.
+It is highly contagious and spreads easily by contact with an infected person through coughing and sneezing.
 In fact, if a person has measles, 9 out of 10 of his close contacts will get it too, unless they are protected.
 Symptoms include rash, cough, runny nose, eye irritation, and fever.

 Why should I get vaccinated?

 Measles cases in the US are at a 15-year high, due largely to international travel.
-According to the Centers for Disease Control and Prevention (CDC), from January 1, 2014 through August 25, 2014, there have already been 18 outbreaks and 592 measIes cases in the United States, the highest number for one year since the disease was eliminated from the country in 2000.
+According to the Centers for Disease Control and Prevention (CDC), in 2014, there were 23 outbreaks and 644 cases of measles in the United States, the highest number for one year since the disease was eliminated from the country in 2000.
 More alarmingly, from January 1 to March 1, 2015, 176 people from 17 states and Washington, DC, were reported to have measles.
 Most of these cases are part of a large, ongoing outbreak linked to an amusement park in California.

 Infant & Childhood Immunization Recommendations

 In the US, two doses of the MMR vaccine is recommended for children.
 Infants normally get their first measles vaccine between 12 and 15 months followed by another shot between 4 and 6 years.
 However, the CDC recommends that any baby as young as 6 months old that will be travelling internationally should get a vaccine before leaving followed by two more vaccines later.

 - Infants should receive their first dose at 12-15 months of age

 - the second dose should be provided before entering school, at 4-6 years of age